Leslie A. Robertson

 Associate Professor, Sociocultural Anthropology

-Memory & colonialism; indigenous and settler historiography; ethnography & oral history; history of anthropology; constructions of difference; personal narratives.
+Memory & colonialism; collaborative configurations; indigenous and settler historiography; ethnography & oral history; politics of health; constructions of difference; personal narratives.

 Email: leslie.robertson@ubc.ca